dudarenok/SynapseSetup/README.md

 | SQL Administrator Login | *enter admin name* |
 | SQL Administrator Login Password | *enter admin password* |

+Be aware that the SQL password should consist of uppercase letters, lowercase letters and digits (0-9).
+Any non-alphanumeric characters such as: !, $, #, or % will lead the deployment to fail.

 Leave the rest as is.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falschroe%2FSynapseSetup%2Fmain%2Fazuredeploy.json)